The gopher snake is found from southern Canada, as far south as southern Sinaloa and Veracruz in Mexico.

 Cape gopher snake (Pituophis catenifer vertebralis) - Found in southernmost Baja California.

-Cedros Island gopher snake (Pituophis catenifer insulanus) - Found only on the Credos island (Isla de Credos) off the Pacific coast of the mexican peninsular Baja California.
+Cedros Island gopher snake (Pituophis catenifer insulanus) - Found only on the Credos island (Isla de Credos) off the Pacific coast of the Mexican peninsular Baja California.

-San Martin Island gopher snake (Pituophis catenifer fuliginatus) - Found on the little vulcanic San Martin island (Isla San Martin) in the San Quintin Bay just 4 km in front of the northern Pacific coast of the Mexican peninsula Baja California.
+San Martin Island gopher snake (Pituophis catenifer fuliginatus) - Found on the little volcanic San Martin island (Isla San Martin) in the San Quintin Bay just 4 km in front of the northern Pacific coast of the Mexican peninsula Baja California.

 Central Baja California gopher snake (Pituophis catenifer bimaris) - These snakes live in the west of Mexico on the peninsular Baja California.

-Coronado Island gopher snake (Pituophis catenifer coronalis) - Found only on a small group of Mexican Islands known as the “Islas De Los Coronados” which translates to Crown Islands or Crowned Islands in english.
+Coronado Island gopher snake (Pituophis catenifer coronalis) - Found only on a small group of Mexican Islands known as the “Islas De Los Coronados” which translates to Crown Islands or Crowned Islands in English.
 In the US these islands located about 26 miles off the west coast of the San Diego are called Coronado Islands.

 Diet / Feeding

 The gopher snake is a constrictor, and their diet consists mostly of mammals like mice, moles, gophers, chipmunks, squirrels and small rabbits.
 Sometimes insects, bats, lizards, birds, birds eggs, small snakes and even rattlesnakes are also eaten.

 In some parts of their range, these snakes feed mostly on gophers hence their common name "gopher snake".
 The gopher snake actively searches for prey in their burrows and hiding places and sometimes they will take possession of a burrow after killing and eating its inhabitants.

 Once the gopher snake kills its prey, it swallows it whole, and sometimes takes up to a week to digest it.